Glasgow and South Western Railway: A direct line to Kilmarnock

 The GPK&AR had declined to give Kilmarnock a direct route; it opened its line via Dalry in 1843.
 In 1848 the Glasgow, Barrhead and Neilston Direct Railway (GB&NDR) opened from a South Side terminus in Glasgow.
 The line was friendly to the Caledonian Railway.
-In 1865 both the Caledonian Railway and the G&SWR obtained Parliamentary authority to build a line from Glasgow to Kilmarnock.
-Shareholders of both companies objected to the wasteful duplication, and in 1869 an Act was obtained for the Glasgow, Barrhead and Kilmarnock Joint Railway, owned jointly by both companies, running from Neilston on the GB&NDR.
+In 1865 both the Caledonian Railway and the G&SWR obtained acts of Parliament, the Crofthead and Kilmarnock Extension Railway Act 1865 (28 & 29 Vict. c. cxxxix) and the Glasgow and South-western Railway (Kilmarnock Direct) Act 1865 (28 & 29 Vict. c. lxxiv), giving them authority to build lines from Glasgow to Kilmarnock.
+Shareholders of both companies objected to the wasteful duplication, and the Caledonian and Glasgow and South Western Railways (Kilmarnock Joint Line) Act 1869 (32 & 33 Vict. c. xcviii) was obtained for the Glasgow, Barrhead and Kilmarnock Joint Railway, owned jointly by both companies, running from Neilston on the GB&NDR.
 It opened in 1873, with a branch from Lugton to Beith.
 A connection into the St Enoch line was opened shortly afterwards.